- Scale guide

 The SF21’s livery has also been subtly updated, blending two shades of red for the 2021 car.
 At the rear is the burgundy red seen on the SF1000 at Ferrari’s 1000th Grand Prix, reminiscent of the burgundy red of the very first Ferrari, the 125 S. Further forward, it transforms into the modern Ferrari red that has adorned Ferraris in more recent years.
 Visually, the colours aim to point towards the challenges of the future, while not forgetting Ferrari’s unique roots and history.

-After the British Grand Prix on the 18th of July, the SF21 had already earned two podiums and scored 122 points, almost equalling the tally of the preceding SF1000 in 2020.
+After the Italian Grand Prix on the 12th of September, the SF21 had already earned three podiums (two for Sainz, one for Leclerc), and scored 201.5 points, surpassing the tally of the preceding SF1000 in 2020.
 The car also had secured two pole positions in the hands of Leclerc.